marsdrums/test-tutorial/visual-quality/index.md

 - @threshold sets the lowest luminance that can produce a bloom effect

 > [!IMPORTANT]
-> The bloom-hq pass effect has been designed to be a "finisher" effect, and it implements tonemapping and gamma correction functionalities enabled by default.
+> The bloom-hq pass effect has been designed to be a "finisher" effect, and it implements tonemapping (ACES) and gamma correction functionalities enabled by default.
 If you want to manage tonemapping and gamma correction manually (which i reccomend), disable the attributes @tonemapping and @gamma_correction.
 Moreover, the bloom effect must always come before tonemapping in the processing chain because it works by adding bright color values to the original image, very often leading to color clipping.
 Tonemapping after the bloom FX ensures colors don't exceed the value 1.

 ---